 How do I know what level my child should start in?

 • Walking to under 6 years, sign up according to the age guidelines for each class.

 • Gymnasts from age 6 years to under 12 years with no previous experience: sign up for level 1-3 in CanGym, CanJump and Freestyle.

 • Starting in the Fall 2015 session, gymnasts aged 12 and over with no previous experience: sign up for CanGym 4, CanJump 4, or Freestyle level 4.
 In Aerial Arts and Handsprings & Flips, sign up for level 1.

 • We can also help you to decide through an assessment.

 My child has been away from gymnastics for some time.
 Where should they start?

 Returning gymnasts can start where they left off or you can arrange an assessment if you think another level might be suitable.
-Contact the Recreational Head Coach by email or through the front office.
+Contact the front office for more info.